 1.)
 "50 Most Innovative Countries" by Bloomberg.com: Click here to read: "When you think about the most innovative countries, the U.S. and South Korea often come to mind.
 But what about Iceland or Iran?
 How do they compare?
 Bloomberg Rankings recently examined more than 200 countries and sovereign regions to determine their innovation quotient.
 The final universe was narrowed down to 96.
 What follows is the top 50."

 Saybrook University announces a fully accredited PhD program in Integrative Mental Health – the only program of its kind in the country.02/19/2013

-The new program for mental health professionals provides evidence-based training in techniques that hospitals and the public are demanding.
+This new doctoral degree program in Mind-Body Medicine for mental health professionals provides evidence-based training in techniques that hospitals and the public are demanding.

 The public increasingly wants to know about all of its mental health care options: not just therapy and drugs, but hypnosis, biofeedback, spiritual practices, nutrition, and more.

 Hospitals and clinics are increasingly advertising for mental health professionals who have these skills – but aren’t finding them.
 There simply isn’t an opportunity for practitioners to get these skills in a way that is rigorous, evidence-based, and accredited.

 Saybrook, a fully accredited university which for forty years has had faculty in the vanguard of developing complementary medicine and integrative health care, is meeting this demand with the announcement of its new PhD program in Integrative Mental Health – the only program of its kind.